Achievable logoAchievable logo

 To engage in any act, practice, or course of business which operates or would operate as a fraud or deceit upon any person

 Series 66 exam questions will test your ability to recognize fraudulent activities, which are subject to criminal penalties.
-As a reminder, a criminal action occurs when a law or rule is willfully (knowingly) broken.
-It can be safely assumed fraud is always the result of a willful action, and therefore considered a criminal action.
+A criminal action occurs when a law or rule is broken willfully (knowingly).
+Fraud is generally treated as willful conduct, so it’s typically handled as a criminal matter.

-Many of the criminal actions discussed in this chapter are also covered on other licensing exams, including the SIE, Series 6, and 7 exams.
-We will additionally cover some new topics unique to the North American Securities Administrators Association (NASAA).
-These topics include:
+Many of the criminal actions discussed in this chapter also appear on other licensing exams, including the SIE, Series 6, and Series 7.
+You’ll also see topics that are emphasized by the North American Securities Administrators Association (NASAA), including:

 • Failure to disclose material facts